Energy of test objects on black hole spacetimes: A brief review: Introduction

 One of the purposes of this manuscript is to review and revisit this conserved quantity and compare it to other notions of energy that have their origin in the special theory of relativity.
 As we shall show, the conserved quantity can indeed be interpreted as a total energy, that also {\it contains information about the gravitational field}.
 Thus, in certain circumstances, one can indeed define the notion of a gravitational potential energy satisfying a set of desired properties.
 The next question pertains to the case of the exterior of a black hole where the spacetime is stationary and for which the horizon represents a boundary.
 We analyze in detail the behavior of these quantities in the vicinity of the black hole.
 It is then natural to consider the case when the particle falls into the back hole.
 Is there a notion of energy associated to the black hole that can capture the intuitive idea that energy should {\it not} be lost?
 Can one keep track of the energy of the in-falling object as being gained by the black hole?
 As we shall see, the answer is in the affirmative.
 The natural notion of energy within the isolated horizon formalism satisfies these properties.
-One can also achieve consistency with the energy balance at infinity, for asymptotically flat spacetimes, provided we associate to the test particle the total (conserved) energy.
+One can furthermore achieve consistency with the energy balance, for both asymptotically flat {\it and} de Sitter black hole spacetimes, provided we associate to the test particle the total (conserved) energy.

 Still one might want to consider different notions of energy, such as the one associated to an observer at rest outside the black hole.
 What would then be the new notion of energy associated to the black hole in order to keep the energy balance?
 Again, the isolated horizons formalism allows us to consider this possibility and yields a modified notion of black hole energy.
-As we shall show, this energy approaches asymptotically the horizon area for large black holes but has some nontrivial dependence in general.
-We briefly comment on this choice as has been recently advocated in the literature.
+As it has been shown, this energy approaches asymptotically the horizon area for large black holes but has some nontrivial dependence in general.
+We briefly comment on this choice that has been recently advocated in the literature.